 How to Use OpenVPN in Egypt and Bypass the Ban with 100% Working VPN

 The regressive Egyptian government has gone to great lengths to crack down on Internet Freedom.
-If you’re traveling through or living in that country, read our guide on how to bypass the OpenVPN Egypt ban.
+If you’re traveling through or living in that country, read our guide on how to use OpenVPN in Egypt and bypass the ban.
 Each of our recommended providers can reliably evade deep packet inspection, restoring access to the free and open Internet.
+Getting OpenVPN in Egypt to work requires the right tools and the right approach — this guide covers both.

 Blast through Egypt’s unfair OpenVPN ban with these providers: